Cultivating good habits for kids is one of the most important parenting tasks we have. Here are some simple strategies to help!

 That’s why cultivating good habits for kids has become one of my top priorities as a mom.
-Not because I want them to look good or have the most successful careers someday.
+Not because I want my kids to look good or have the most successful careers someday.
 Because the little things turn into daily habits that deeply impact life.
-We always think it’s the big decisions like college or who we will marry, but it’s not.
+We always think it’s the big decisions, like college or who we will marry, but it’s not.

 I tell my kids, “Every choice you make is changing WHO you are becoming.”
 It’s both comforting and convicting at the same time.
 Every choice we make changes us and puts us on a path in a particular direction.
 Bad choices will lead us on a path away from our goals.
 Good choices will take us where we want to go.

 Headed down the wrong path?
 At any time, you can change your direction with a single decision.
 But it also works the opposite way.
 It just takes a single decision to turn us down the wrong path.

 Every single choice matters.
 Every single, little, tiny thing.
 I want my kids to see this truth as early as possible because so often we toss aside the little decisions we make, assuming they are of little consequence.

 If we want to live our lives on the right path, we can’t afford to make light of the little choices.
 Instead, we need to be intentional about every choice, which leads me to habits.
 Have you ever stopped to think about what a habit really is?